textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 When creating new Issues, one is faced with three [template options](https://github.com/textpattern/textpattern.github.io/issues/new/choose) to choose from.
 Two are relevant to the above, and one (regarding author prefixes) should be ignored.

 Before setting out to use an issue template, do a search in both [open issues](https://github.com/textpattern/textpattern.github.io/issues) and [closed issues](https://github.com/textpattern/textpattern.github.io/issues?q=is%3Aissue+is%3Aclosed) for either the page you are interested in, by its title (in the case of existing pages), or any open issue that might exist having similar subject terms (in the case of new pages).
-In the latter case, it’s not impossible, though unlikely under these collaboration procedures, that someone else started an issue on a similar topic but by a different title; you should see what might surface just in case and proceed to communicate with them about the best way forward.
+In the latter case, it's not impossible, though unlikely under these collaboration procedures, that someone else started an issue on a similar topic but by a different title; you should see what might surface just in case and proceed to communicate with them about the best way forward.

 #### Issue template generalities